pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 ### Acquisition settings

 The *mode* dropdown menu is used to select the acqusition mode.
 Acquisition modes have been renamed in pyPhotometry v1.0 as the old names, e.g. `1 colour time division` refered only to the number of emission wavelengths, not excitation wavelengths, which would have caused ambiguity with the addition of a new acquisition mode in this release.
-The acqusisition mode names specify the number of excitation wavlengths (i.e. LEDs) and emission wavelengths (i.e. photorecievers) used, and whether the LEDs are on continuously or pulsed for time-division multiplexed illumination, so e.g. the `2EX_2EM_pulsed` mode uses two LEDs, two photorecievers, and pulsed illumination.
+The acquisition mode names specify the number of excitation wavlengths (i.e. LEDs) and emission wavelengths (i.e. photorecievers) used, and whether the LEDs are on continuously or pulsed for time-division multiplexed illumination, so e.g. the `2EX_2EM_pulsed` mode uses two LEDs, two photorecievers, and pulsed illumination.

 The correspondence between the new and old names is: